kenwheeler/guff/README.md

 ### Installation

-You can either manually use the guff.scss file or use bower:
+You can either manually use the guff.scss file, use bower, or use compass:

     bower install guff

+In your Sass file:

+    @import "guff"

+For Compass:

+    gem install guff-compass

+In your config.rb

+    require "guff"

-In your SASS file, import guff:
+In your Sass file:

     @import "guff"